 These first two stages are called full and frank financial disclosure and it is very important that each party makes an honest and comprehensive disclosure to the other as to their current finances.

 When resolving financial matters between a married couple, a Judge has a wide discretion as to the type of financial settlement which they may order.
-Quite simply, if a case was heard by ten different Judges, it is likely there would be ten different types of order made.
-This is not a precise science.

 We have specialist family law solicitors at Bray & Bray who are able to give expert and comprehensive advice as to the type of financial settlement which a court is likely to consider fair and reasonable in the particular circumstances of your case.
 When considering the terms of a financial settlement, the court will always have regard to section 25 of the Matrimonial Causes Act 1975.
 This lists a number of factors which the Court should take into account when deciding how to exercise its powers when financial matters are disputed between a married couple.

-How a court decides financial settlements
+How a divorce court decides financial settlements

 Whilst a court would look at all of the circumstances of the case, first consideration is given to the welfare of any child of the family who has not yet attained the age of 18.
 The court will then have regard to the financial needs of each party, the length of the marriage, the current income and future earning capacity of each party, each party’s age and whether they have any physical or mental disability, the standard of living enjoyed by the family before the breakdown of the marriage and contributions each party has made towards the welfare of the family.
 The conduct of one or both of the parties is only taken into account in exceptional circumstances.